100 sports records and the stories behind them

 The United States women’s national soccer team captured their fourth World Cup title in 2019, the most in women’s soccer.
 The first tournament was held in 1991, and Germany is the only other winner of at least two titles.
 The Women’s World Cup was skipped in 2021 but will resume in Australia/New Zealand in 2023.

 2019: UFC’s 5-second KO

 At UFC 239, Jorge Masvidal knocked out Ben Askren in five seconds, the fastest KO in UFC history.
 Masvidal won the bout with a knee, followed by a series of punches to his defenseless opponent.
 The American welterweight really won in about two seconds, but it took five seconds for the referee to call the match.

 Aaron Gordon scored perfect 50s on his first five dunks at the 2020 NBA Slam Dunk Contest, giving him a total of eight all-time, the most in NBA dunk contest history.
 However, Gordon lost the 2020 contest in a judged dunk-off, which many NBA fans blamed on judge Dwyane Wade, a former teammate of winner Derrick Jones Jr.

-Canadian soccer captain Christine Sinclair holds the record for most international goals with 186.
-Earlier this year, Sinclair passed American star Abby Wambach and maybe has her sights on 200.
+Canadian soccer captain Christine Sinclair holds the record for most international goals with 188.
+Sinclair passed American star Abby Wambach and may have her sights on 200.
 “When I get tired of scoring, that’s when I’ll stop playing,” Sinclair told reporters after netting #186.

 2020: Super Mario Bros. speedrun record

-During the 21st century, gaming has become more recognized in the sports world.
-Recently, gamer Kosmic set a new fastest time in beating Super Mario Bros., posting a mark of 4:55.646.
-Over 1 million viewers have watched this speedrun on YouTube, and speedruns in other classic games make up one of the most popular genres of competitive gaming.
+Gaming is steadily gaining recognition in the sports world.
+In 2020, gamer Kosmic set a new fastest time in beating Super Mario Bros., posting a mark of 4:55.64.
+More than 1 million viewers have watched that speedrun on YouTube, and speedruns in other classic games make up one of the most popular genres of competitive gaming.